-- a) Pontifex College: Admission to graduate programs requires that the candidate hold an earned, accredited undergraduate or graduate degree or the equivalent thereof.
+a) Pontifex College: Admission to graduate programs requires that the candidate hold an earned, accredited undergraduate or graduate degree or the equivalent thereof.
 Each applicant must submit transcripts evidencing his or her previous reception of the prerequisite degrees.
 For the MSA, exceptions may be made for those mature applicants who can demonstrate, to the joint satisfaction of the Provost, a high level of artistic ability through submission of a portfolio; and who can demonstrate in addition, through submission of written work for assessment and through their letters of recommendation that they have the academic ability required for a Masters level course.
 At the discretion of the Provost, students granted admission without a prior degree may be required to complete appropriate undergraduate courses or examinations evidencing college level proficiency or granted conditional admission requiring that the student maintain a grade point average of not less than 3.0 for the first 6 credits completed.
-To participate in all programs, candidates must have the use of a modern computer with a built in or accessory camera and microphone and broadband Internet access or such other high-speed access as will support video streaming.
-Candidates must also have an email account and word processing software. - b) Holy Spirit College: Admission to the MTS graduate program requires a previously received undergraduate degree.
-Admission to the MTh graduate program requires a previously received graduate theology degree such as an MDiv or MTS degree, or a graduate degree which provides an equivalent theological background meeting the MTS program goals and student outcomes (as stated in the Holy Spirit College MTS program information below).
+To participate in all programs, candidates must have the use of a modern computer with a built in or accessory camera and microphone and broadband Internet access or such other high-speed access that will support video streaming.
+Candidates must also have an email account and word processing software.

+b) Holy Spirit College: Admission to the M.T.S. graduate program requires a previously received undergraduate degree.
 Each applicant must submit a sealed official transcript during the admissions process in order to provide documentation regarding his or her previous reception of the prerequisite degrees.

 §9.
-Holy Spirit College: Advanced Standing Policy for the MTS Program
+Holy Spirit College: Advanced Standing Policy for the M.T.S.
+Program